 The first component of the overall change in the Medical Center's net position is its operating income or loss-generally, the difference between net patient service and other operating revenues and the expenses incurred to perform those services.
-The Medical Center reported operating income in 2012 and for each of the prior two years an operating loss.
+The Medical Center reported operating income in both 2013 and 2012.
 The Medical Center was formed and is operated primarily to serve residents of Calhoun County and the surrounding area.